-The most simple way to look at fast fashion is to compare it to fast food; It’s quickly made in mass quantities, it’s harmful, and it disproportionately harms disadvantaged communities.
+The most straightforward way to look at fast fashion is to compare it to fast food; It’s quickly made in mass quantities, it’s harmful, and it disproportionately harms disadvantaged communities.

-Fast Fashion is often associated with big clothing chains like Forever 21, H&M, Zara, The Gap, etc, where a high-volume of sales are achieved through an ever-accelerating changeover of styles and influx of massive quantities of products (not simply a spring/summer collection and a fall/winter collection).
+Fast Fashion is often associated with big clothing chains like Forever 21, H&M, Zara, The Gap, etc., where a high-volume of sales are achieved through an ever-accelerating changeover of styles and influx of massive quantities of products (not merely a spring/summer collection and a fall/winter collection).

-Furthermore, in order for mass-fashion to be profitable, it has to be cheap to make.
-This pressure to accommodate a consumer who believes fashion should be cheap and should always have access to more and newer things at a faster and faster rate exacerbates every pressure put on workers, animals and the environment…. also a tee shirt can cost $10, be worn for a few weeks and then thrown into the garbage when a newer, trendier one arrives.
+Furthermore, for mass-fashion to be profitable, it has to be cheap to make.
+This pressure to accommodate a consumer who believes fashion should be cheap and should always have access to more and newer things at a faster and faster rate exacerbates every pressure put on workers, animals and the environment.
+Also, a tee shirt can cost $10, be worn for a few weeks and then thrown into the garbage when a newer, trendier one arrives.
 It’s disastrous.

 How are big fashion companies able to charge so little for their garments?

 When you begin tracing the value chain to it’s source, a major priority for fast-fashion brands is cutting costs at every link in the chain, so you begin to see things like cheap overseas labor, child labor, toxic materials produced in places with few environmental and workers’ rights regulations, and sub-sub-sub-contractors who are impossible to monitor, never mind regulate.
 Newness is elusive, but it is something which is desired at an increasing velocity due to the immediacy through social media with which new fashion products can be seen, purchased and then considered old-news.